vmware-archive/pui-starter/README.md

 ```bash
 NODE_ENV=production gulp assets-config
 ```
 will output `config.js` into the public folder.
-These assets can then be served statically.
+These assets can then be served statically. `config.js` will regroup configuration data you put into `config/application.json` and `config/<NODE_ENV>.json`.

 React starter is in development mode if `NODE_ENV=development` or undefined.
 In development mode, the express server serves up `index.html`, `application.js` and `application.css`, using `webpack-dev-middleware`. `config.js` is served separately.
 This uses the webpack config in `config/webpack/development.js`

+#### Notes

+1. it is expected that users will write SASS files in `stylesheets` and external libraries will be using CSS.
+1. we use a fork of `extract-text-webpack-plugin` because of incompatibilities with `HtmlWebpackPlugin`

 ## Patterns